Python continue statement

 Python continue

-The while loop example with continue statement
+The while loop example with the continue statement

-The following example shows using the Python continue statement in while loop.
-Only the even numbers are displayed from 1-20.
-The while loop iterates through number 1 to 20 by incrementing 1 in each iteration.
-As an odd number is found, the continue statement will neglect the print function and moves the execution to next number and so on:
+As an odd number is found, the continue statement will neglect the print function and move the execution to the next number, and so on:

 #Example of continue in while loop